blue-smoke-media/BSM/migration-notes.md

   Blue Smoke Media | page

 - ALL PAGES
-  Navigation Script
-  Global Stylesheet (excluding privacy and index)(check css for uniform text color and background) trim whitespace
+  Global Stylesheet (excluding privacy and index)(check css for uniform text color and background (text going into italics w/o it 'help.html')) trim whitespace
   Fix all links and hrefs with new file structure remove all extra comments and unneeded code